The Dr. Ice Hotlists

 How-to's of Internet Searching

 You know how to search the web, you just need to know which engines to use for which kind of content (by file type, search logic, database integrity, etc.).
-From the University at Albany Library.
+From the UC Berkeley Teaching Library.

 The Seattle Times' Technology Section